quizh001/Mortgage-Real-Estate/README.md

 ## Landscape:

-* What domain of the financial industry is the company in?
+* Govenmental area, service the best interest of its people,

-* What have been the major trends and innovations of this domain over the last 5-10 years?
+* El Slavador is the first coubtry to adopt Bitcoin as legal tender, is a mixt feeling, howevcer the President had annount the he will build a city call Bitcoin city near a volcano to use it geothermal energy and it will be completly be founded by bitcoin, also he dream schools and hospital be build funded by Bitcoin

-* What are the other major companies in this domain?
+* other country adaoting to Bitcoin has not happend recetly, however there area lsit of country on serious talk like: Paraguay, Panama, Mexico, Venezuel, Brazil, Nicaragua, Argentina and Malta.

 ## Results

-* What has been the business impact of this company so far?
+* The beggest impact the El Salvador has is that they change the fiancial system by reaching it 70% of unbank comunity, El Salvador develope alone the company Strick and app called el Chivo Wallet (cool) to recive and pay with Bitcoin or Dollars

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
+The oposite party has oppose to the policy on the monetary system and the judiciary system.

-* How is your company performing relative to competitors in the same domain?
+* The president has said the way they measure succesess is by reaching out it 70% of unbank comunites, also that is why he used the article 7,8, and 12 to pass and force the country to adpt of Bitcoin.
+The performance on Bitcoin Beach is fenomenal base on some article, other part of the country the are some protect, altought this come from the opposit party trying to overturn the President decision.

 ## Recommendations
-* The biggest recomendation to el Salvador will be to adapt satalite technology for it internet service, one potetial could be starlink,
+* The biggest recomendation to el Salvador will be to adapt satalite technology for it internet service, one potetial could be starlink, this product the competitors will not be able to purchase or lease since the privide sector do care for it profits

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

-* Why do you think that offering this product or service would benefit the company?
+* Why do you think that offering this product or service would benefit the companyrtwq?

 * What technologies would this additional product or service utilize?